SajiJohnMiranda/DoCoreAI/README.md

 # DynamicCoreAI
-DynamicCoreAI is the next-gen AI open-source platform that fine-tunes LLM interactions by dynamically adjusting intelligence properties for optimal prompt generation.
-Perfect for developers building custom AI solutions
+DynamicCoreAI is an the next-gen open-source powerhouse that supercharges LLM interactions, dynamically enhancing reasoning, problem-solving, and decision-making for razor-sharp AI responses.
+Built for developers who want full control over AI intelligence, it's the perfect foundation for cutting-edge applications and SaaS innovations.